I am an organized soul.

 - Books to Read: I’m constantly getting recommendations about books to read.
 Since I always have my Bullet Journal with me, it’s easy to whip it out and jot down the title.
 When I’m at the library, I can pull out the list and find the books.
 I also have a list of Children’s Books to Read to my kids.

-- Books Read in 2016: As an avid reader with like-minded friends (I’m usually reading 3-4 books at the same time, generally non-fiction), I’ve found it very helpful to keep track of books so I can refer back to them and share as needed.
+- Books Read: As an avid reader with like-minded friends (I’m usually reading 3-4 books at the same time, generally non-fiction), I’ve found it very helpful to keep track of books so I can refer back to them and share as needed.

 - Movies to Watch: We have “Family Movie Night” on Fridays, so we’re always looking for good content.
 I went to a few websites that listed the best family movies and jotted them down on our list.